Tuttotorna/lon-mirror/README.md

 ---

-12. What OMNIA Is Not
+13. What OMNIA Is Not

-not a model
+Not a model

-not an evaluator
+Not an evaluator

-not a policy
+Not a policy

-not a decision system
+Not a decision system

-not a truth oracle
+Not a truth oracle

-not a narrative framework
+Not a narrative framework

 OMNIA is a measurement instrument.